RootCipherX/cybersecurity-nmap-network-scanning/README.md

 `sudo nmap -sU -F 10.145.8.91`

 **Command Breakdown:**
-*   `sudo`: Runs Nmap with elevated privileges, which is required to craft and send raw UDP packets.
+*   `sudo`: Runs Nmap with elevated privileges, required for raw UDP packet crafting.
 *   `-sU`: Instructs Nmap to perform a UDP scan.
-*   `-F`: Enables "Fast mode," scanning the top 100 most common UDP ports to optimize scan time.
+*   `-F`: Enables "Fast mode," scanning the top 100 most common UDP ports.

+**Methodology:**
+Because UDP is a connectionless protocol, scanning can be incredibly slow.
+I utilized the `-F` flag to rapidly probe the most common UDP services, sending protocol-specific payloads to trigger a response.

+**Observation:**
+The scan successfully identified key UDP services, notably port 53 (Domain/DNS), 111 (rpcbind), and 2049 (nfs).
+It also detected filtered ports like DHCP and NetBIOS, which expands the target's attack surface beyond typical TCP web or file transfer services.

 **Security Relevance:**
-Many assessors focus purely on TCP, but critical infrastructure services (like DNS, DHCP, and SNMP) rely on UDP.
-Identifying exposed UDP services is essential for discovering vulnerabilities that are often overlooked by standard perimeter defenses.
+Critical infrastructure services often rely on UDP.
+Identifying exposed UDP services is essential for discovering vulnerabilities that are frequently overlooked by administrators who focus solely on securing TCP traffic.

 **Result / Evidence:**
 <br>